TrickfireRobotics/Documentation/CodingStandard.md

 - All publicly derived classes must meet the requirements of the base class
 - Interface inheritance must satisfy the Liskov Substitution Principle
 - Avoid mixing interface inheritance and implementation inheritance if possible
+- Consider using abstract base classes
+- Do not redefine non-virtual member functions
+- Mark function overrides with `override` or `final`, leaf classes `final`
+- Do not call virtual functions in constructors or destructors
+- Document inheritance rationale in the `@inherits` field of the class header

 <u>Discussion</u>